 Pasties are hand pies filled with a savory filling.
-Sloppy Joe Pasties have a sweet, tangy, spicy meat filling wrapped in flaky pastry.
-They're fun, filling, and great for dinner!
+Sloppy Joe Hand Pies have a sweet, tangy, spicy meat filling wrapped in flaky pastry.
+These hand pasties are fun, filling, and great for dinner!

 Why this recipe works

-- Making your own Sloppy Joe sauce allows you to control the sweetness, tanginess, and spiciness
+- Making your own sauce for Sloppy Joes allows you to control the sweetness, tanginess, and spiciness

 - Homemade shortcrust pastry (with or without sourdough discard) is light and flaky, or use store bought pastry